volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - In PR Update All Project Dependencies, there is a risk related to strange decompiled object values with -- default values that may need attention in the future [#199].
 ```

-It was a problem, because not all changes in the code carried any risks.
-So GPT tried to "invent" new risks where they were absent, sometimes it printed just a PR description without finding any problems.
-So it was problematic and still remains.
-Most probably, the key problem was with my prompt:

-In order to avoid this problem, I had to mention risks directly in a PR descriptions:
-Risk with the word "Risk" https://github.com/objectionary/opeo-maven-plugin/pull/259
+Exiting!
+And one side effect which I noticed, I become more disciplined and discriptive myself in my PRs.
+The more human-readable the descriptions, the easier AI analyses results.
+It might look obvious, I know.
+But now I have much better styled, grammatically correct and descriptive messages.
+Which is good not only for AI processing, but for the team in general and for the project history.

+However, I should admit that I go beyond of it, and now I put additional markers, like "Risk 1: ...", "Risk 2: ..." in the text.
+Like I did it [here](https://github.com/objectionary/opeo-maven-plugin/pull/259)
+By doing this AI almost doesn't do any mistakes, but I wonder if I need AI in this case at all.
-As you can see, it's what I didn't want to do at all - structure my text.
+As you can see, it's what I initially didn't want to do at all - structure my text and add meta information.

 ## Let's improve it?